zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "createValuelessReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createValuelessReflectionDecorator<TBase extends Object>({ name, }: CreateValuelessReflectionDecoratorOptions): ValuelessReflectionDecorator<TBase>;
+export function createValuelessReflectionDecorator<TBase extends object>({ name, }: CreateValuelessReflectionDecoratorOptions): ValuelessReflectionDecorator<TBase>;

 // Warning: (ae-missing-release-tag) "CreateValuelessReflectionDecoratorOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //